opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 <ul type="*">
 	<li>81.
 Application of this Part</li>
 	<li>82.
 Requests for further arguments before the Judge or Registrar</li>
 	<li>83.
-Civil appeals before the High Court from the State Courts</li>
+Civil appeals before the General Division from the State Courts</li>
 	<ul>
 		<li>Appeals under Order 55D of the Rules of Court</li>
 		<li>Appeals from the Family Court</li>
 		<li>Appeals from the Employment Claims Tribunal</li>
 	</ul>
 	<li>84.
-Civil appeals before the High Court from tribunal or person under Order 55 of the Rules of Court</li>
+Civil appeals before the General Division from tribunal or person under Order 55 of the Rules of Court</li>
+	<li>84A.
+Whether an appeal to the Appellate Division is to be heard by 2 or 3 Judges</li>
 	<li>85.
 Whether an appeal to the Court of Appeal is to be heard by a 2 or 3 Judge Court of Appeal</li>
 	<li>85A.
 Whether an appeal to the Court of Appeal is to be heard by 5 or any greater uneven number of Judges</li>
 	<li>85B.
-Leave of the Court of Appeal to receive further affidavits in relation to an application to strike out a notice of appeal</li>
+Leave of the Court of Appeal or the Appellate Division to receive further affidavits in relation to an application to strike out a notice of appeal</li>
 	<li>86.
-Quantum of security to be provided under Order 57, Rule 3(3) of the Rules of Court</li>
+Quantum of security to be provided under Order 57, Rule 3(3) of the Rules of Court as in force immediately before 2 January 2021</li>
 	<li>86A.
-Appeals Information Sheet for civil appeals to the Court of Appeal</li>
+Appeals Information Sheet for civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>
 	<li>87.
-Filing of records of appeal, core bundles and written Cases for civil appeals under Order 57, Rules 9 and 9A of the Rules of Court</li>
+Filing of records of appeal, core bundles and written Cases for civil appeals under Order 56A, Rules 8 and 9 and Order 57, Rules 9 and 9A of the Rules of Court</li>
 	<li>87A.
-Request for leave to exceed page limit for Appellant's Case and Respondent's Case for civil appeals to the Court of Appeal</li>
+Request for leave to exceed page limit for Appellant's Case and Respondent's Case for civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>
 	<li>87B.
 Requests for waiver or deferment of appeal court fees</li>
 	<li>88.
-Hard copies and soft copies for hearing of civil appeals before the Court of Appeal under Order 57 of the Rules of Court</li>
+Hard copies and soft copies for hearing of civil appeals before the Court of Appeal and civil appeals before the Appellate Division</li>
 	<li>89.
-Preparation of appeal records in civil appeals to the Court of Appeal</li>
+Preparation of appeal records in civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>
 	<ul>
 		<li>Arrangement</li>
 		<li>Pagination in soft copy</li>